 Fridge: First, let the beans cool to room temperature.
 Transfer them to an airtight storage container and refrigerate for up to 4 days.

 Reheating: To reheat the beans, microwave on medium for 2 to 3 minutes.
-Or, put the beans in a pot and reheat on low for a few minutes.
+Or, put the beans in a pot and reheat on low for a few minutes (add a splash of water/broth to loosen).

 I find that pinto beans are perfect for this slow cooker recipe.
 However, in a pinch it is possible to substitute other beans that display general similarities.